vekatze/neut/book/src/manual-installation.md

 # Manual Installation

-Make sure all the following dependencies are on your system:
+Make sure the following dependencies are installed on your system:

 - `clang (>= 15.0.0)`
 - `curl`
 - `tar`
 - `zstd`

-Add the following to your `.bashrc`, `.zshrc`, etc.
+Add the following to your `.bashrc`, `.zshrc`, etc.:

 ```sh
 # this sets the core module (or "prelude") that is used in `neut create`